Molcas

 This is an optional keyword that allows the user to define harmonic

 restraints between certain pairs of atoms.
-They are defined by a series of four
+They are defined by a series

 numbers on a row: The first two are the number (in the QM system) of the